SPOOKEXE/computercraft-turtle-botnet/README.md

 **Video:** https://www.youtube.com/watch?v=U7HWMfgPGxo

-Apart from those, I did everything from the ground up.
+Apart from the first reference for code, I did all the code from the ground up.